 - Admit, by mailing in the amount on the ticket; or

 - Admit the violation, but request that the penalty be reduced in a mitigation hearing or

-- Contest the ticket by requesting a court date or by filling out the contested by mail paperwork and submitting it to the court.
+- Contest the ticket by requesting a court date from the ticket

 Deferred Findings ProgramTo qualify for the Deferred Findings program, you must pay a non-refundable administrative fee and not commit another infraction for 12 months.
 Certain violations cannot be deferred, and anyone with a Commercial Drivers License (CDL) is not eligible.